-20. Artificial Lighting
+7. Artificial Lighting

-The development hereby permitted shall be carried out and thereafter operated in complete accordance with the following lighting scheme (approved in accordance with condition 22 of planning permission 09/02521 under planning reference 11/00986).
+The development hereby permitted shall be carried out in complete accordance with the following lighting scheme (approved in accordance with condition 22 of planning permission 09/02521 under planning reference 11/00986) as applicable to the HWRC.
 The approved details are: